Wall Street Analyst Downgrade Dominion Energy Inc. [D]. What else is Wall St. saying

 Sponsored

+It opened the trading session at $56.65, the shares rose to $57.795 and dropped to $56.45, the range by which the price of stock traded the whole day.
+The daily chart for D points out that the company has recorded -19.71% loss over the past six months.
+However, it is still -10.34% lower than its most recent low trading price.

-Compared to the average trading volume of 5.02M shares, D reached a trading volume of 3121798 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 4.86M shares, D reached to a volume of 3971079 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wells Fargo have made an estimate for Dominion Energy Inc. shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on December 07, 2022.
 The new note on the price target was released on November 17, 2022, representing the official price target for Dominion Energy Inc. stock.
 Previously, the target price had yet another drop from $72 to $69, while Goldman kept a Neutral rating on D stock.
 On November 09, 2022, analysts decreased their price target for D shares from 94 to 59.

-Dominion Energy Inc. [D] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.45.
-With this latest performance, D shares dropped by -0.07% in over the last four-week period, additionally sinking by -24.92% over the last 6 months – not to mention a drop of -34.02% in the past year of trading.
+Dominion Energy Inc. [D] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.29.
+With this latest performance, D shares gained by 5.03% in over the last four-week period, additionally sinking by -19.71% over the last 6 months – not to mention a drop of -32.74% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Dominion Energy Inc. [D] shares currently have an operating margin of +23.79 and a Gross Margin at +52.36.
 Dominion Energy Inc.’s Net Margin is presently recorded at +5.74.